 - wound vacuum drains or pumps; and

-- home dialysis waste (except empty saline or glucose IV bags which can be put in your normal rubbish bin).
+- home dialysis waste (except empty saline or glucose IV bags and tubing which can be put in your normal rubbish bin).

 To request a separate weekly collection for the safe disposal of your clinical waste please complete the clinical waste collection form.

 Sharps including needles and syringes should never be put in your normal rubbish bin, even if they haven’t been used.
 They should always be placed in a sharps box, which we will collect and dispose of safely.

 To arrange a collection of your sharps box please complete the sharps collection form.